Plug-in electric vehicles in the United States: 2012 study

+Source: Union of Concerned Scientists, 2012.
+Notes: The Nissan Leaf is the baseline car for the assessment, with an energy consumption rated by EPA at 34 kWh/100 mi or 99 miles per gallon gasoline equivalent (2.4 L/100 km) combined.
+The ratings are based on a region's mix of electricity sources and its average emissions intensity over the course of a year.
+In practice the electricity grid is very dynamic, with the mix of power plants constantly changing in response to hourly, daily and seasonal electricity demand, and availability of electricity resources.

 2014 update

 In September 2014 the UCS published an updated analysis of its 2012 report.
 The 2014 analysis found that 60% of Americans, up from 45% in 2009, live in regions where an all-electric car produce fewer equivalent emissions per mile than the most efficient hybrid.
 The UCS study found several reasons for the improvement.
 First, electric utilities have adopted cleaner sources of electricity to their mix between the two analysis.
 The 2014 study used electric-utility emissions based on EPA's 2010 estimates, but since coal use nationwide is down by about 5% from 2010 to 2014, actual efficiency in 2014 is expected to be better than estimated in the UCS study.
 Second, electric vehicles have become more efficient, as the average model year 2013 all-electric vehicle used 0.325 kWh/mile, representing a 5% improvement over 2011 models.
 The Nissan Leaf, used as the reference model for the baseline of the 2012 study, was upgraded in model year 2013 to achieve a rating of 0.30 kWh/mile, a 12% improvement over the 2011 model year model rating of 0.34 kWh/mile.
 Also, some new models are cleaner than the average, such as the BMW i3, which is rated at 0.27 kWh by the EPA.
 An i3 charged with power from the Midwest grid would be as clean as a gasoline-powered car with about 50 mpgUS, up from 39 mpgUS for the average electric car in the 2012 study.
 In states with a cleaner mix generation, the gains were larger.
 The average all-electric car in California went up to 95 mpgUS equivalent from 78 mpgUS in the 2012 study.
 States with dirtier generation that rely heavily on coal still lag, such as Colorado, where the average BEV only achieves the same emissions as a 34 mpgUS gasoline-powered car.
 The author of the 2014 analysis noted that the benefits are not distributed evenly across the U.S. because electric car adoption is concentrated in the states with cleaner power.